 Reportable segments Operation Print media It comprises of "Daily Times" and "AajKal" being the Daily English and Urdu newspapers respectively printed from Lahore, Karachi and Islamabad.
 Electronic media It comprises of "Business Plus" and "Zaiqa" Channels.
 Both the channels are international scale satellite TV channels.
-As Described in Note 2, in its 20th AGM, the Company resolved to form two wholly owned subsidiary Companies and sell its licenses from Business Plus and Zaiqa to those Companies.
-During the current year, codal formalities for incorporating the said Companies have been completed.
-Currently, the Company has no investment in either of the newly incorporated Companies.
+As Described in Note 2, In its 20th AGM, the Company resolved to form two wholly owned subsidiary companies and sell its licenses from Business Plus and Zaiqa to those companies.
+During the current year, the Company has made investment its subsidiaries.
+Further, the Company sold and transferred its licenses to its subsidiaries.
+These companies will relaunch "Zaiqa" and "Business Plus" channels with new and improved content.